ISSUIUC/ISS-PCB/HOW-TO.md

 Information about design constraints can be found at [JLCPCB Design Rules](https://jlcpcb.com/capabilities/Capabilities) - these are the design constraints JLCPCB imposes, the manufacturer we use.

+### **Adding Predefined Sizes**

+Under design rules (as seen in the previous image) is a sub-section to imput Pre-defined Sizes.
+We reccomend adding them for easy of routing and impedance matching.

+Ex: Pre-defined 50 Ohm Impedance in Generic GLC Stackup = 0.3497mm

 ### **Trace Impedance Matching**